 - If the DNA changes are severe enough, such as a change in the number of chromosomes, eventually the germ cells of the two groups cannot fuse with each other.

 - If a new variation emerges in which females are only able to mate with few males due to their specific trait.
-This allows very strong natural selection for that trait.
+This allows very strong natural selection for that trait by genetic drift.

 HIGHER ORDER THINKING QUESTIONS ON POPULATION